Homework PracticeSign Up

 Question 12mcq

-A student is revising Cell Division and Variation.
-Which idea is most accurate?
+A student is checking mitosis and meiosis roles.
+Which statement is scientifically accurate?

 A.Cell biology connects with health because diseases can affect organelles, membranes, DNA or cell division.